hapijs/hapi/API.md

 - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).

+#### <a name="server.options.logger" /> `server.options.logger`

+Default value: `false`.

+Configure a logger for the server. `logger` can be a boolean to enable or disable a default logger.
+For example, to enable logging with the default options set `logger: true`.
+Otherwise `logger` can be an object with the following options:

+- `additionalFields` - object that contains key/values to include with each log statement.
+For example, to output the running server module path you can provide `additionalFields: { path: module.path }`.
+Defaults to `undefined`.

+- `level` - sets the highest log level to include in output.
+Any level below the specified level will be included.
+Valid values are `'emergency', 'alert', 'critical', 'error', 'warning', 'notice', 'info', 'debug'`.
+Defaults to `'info'`.

+- `stderr` - sets the output Writable stream for any output that would be directed to `stderr`.
+Typically, this will include any output below level `'warning'`, depending on the type of logger specified (pino sends all output to `stdout`).
+Defaults to `process.stderr`.

+- `stdout` - sets the output Writable stream for any output that would be directed to `stdout`.
+Defaults to `process.stdout`.

+- `type` - the logger type to use to format output.
+Valid values are `'pino'` and `'std'`.
+Both will use a newline delimited JSON structure.
+Defaults to `'std'`.
+  - `'pino'` - used to format output in pino compatible levels and structure.
+  - `'std'` - will use both `stderr` and `stdout` as output streams and uses Systemd output levels.

 #### <a name="server.options.mime" /> `server.options.mime`

 Default value: none.